 “As I said, we watch every foreign merchant.
-We are aware that you went through proper channels to purchase items you saw in the marketplace or only bought items you legally allowed items in the marketplace.
+We are aware that you went through proper channels to purchase items you saw in the marketplace, or only bought legally allowed items in the marketplace.
 We will still be watching, and should you accidentally purchase something you shouldn’t, the government will reimburse you for the item and confiscate it instead of arresting you,” he advised.

 “Personally, I recommend that you sell your goods on Toolondo.
 Prices there are normally higher than here because a middleman buys them here to sell on other planets,” he advised.
 “With your new jump drive, the trip should only take you a few hours,” he added.

 “Please let the proper officials know that I’m honored,” I replied.